 By Hamid Pakteen*

-* Author chooses a single pseudonym.
+*The author chooses a pseudonym.
 Pakteen is a researcher based in Afghanistan.

 Note: The contents of the article are of sole responsibility of the author.
 Afghan Diaspora Network will not be responsible for any inaccurate or incorrect statement in the articles.